|How many times have you had a great idea, got things in motion, and then ran out of steam?|

 This way you won’t get lost in all the excuses for why you need to “wait a little bit longer.”

 Here are 4 tips for starting before you’re ready that work like a charm each and every time you approach a new project.
-Don’t forget to grab your checklist to print out and keep on your desk!
-Grab it here.

 1. Remember that done is better than perfect.